Tech-Workers-Coalition-Italia/mobilizon-reshare/doc/development-environment-with-guix.md

 $ sudo cat /etc/debian_release
 ```

-### Fedora

 ### Arch Linux

+The Arch Wiki has a very good [article](https://wiki.archlinux.org/title/Guix).

 ### Other distributions

-For all other distributions you can install Guix with the installer script.
+For every other distributions you can install Guix with the installer script.
 It will guide you through the process of installing Guix.

 ```shell
 $ curl https://git.savannah.gnu.org/cgit/guix.git/plain/etc/guix-install.sh | sudo bash